pacifics/PassDao/README.md

 - Create a Funding smart contract linked to the DAO and contract Account Manager smart contracts (Funding Creator Json Interface, address 0x6a547DD969DCc095BDAE304aDeCE9E1c8933f0Cb).

-- Set, vote and execute a new Dao funding proposal linked to the first contractor proposal.
+- Set, vote and execute in the Dao the primary funding proposal linked to the first contractor proposal.

 - Set, vote and execute a new Dao rules proposal to set the Dao rules.